Cheesebaron/cheesebaron.github.io/_posts/2024-11-14-dotnet9-gotchas.md

 - iOS
 ---

+> Updated 17.
+Nov 2024: Added a bit more info on the new registrar

 [.NET 9 was just released][net9announcement] and it has brought with it a lot of cool new performance features.
 Some that might do a lot of good things.
 Some of them might cause you a little bit of a headache.

 After the announcement I dove straight into upgrading stuff to .NET 9 and I have found a few things that tripped up the smoothness of the experience a bit.
 However, nothing that forced me to abandon all hope and stick to .NET 8.
 The experience overall was pretty good.
 Simply updating TFM from `net8.0-{ios|android}` to `net9.0-{ios|android}` and updating a few `Microsoft.*` and `System.*` packages I referenced to the new and shiny `9.0.0` versions on NuGet.